coq-tactician/coq-tactician-api/README.md

 ## Client-based proof exploration

-Finally, the command `Reinforce.` will initiate a proof exploration session.
+Finally, the command `Explore.` will initiate a proof exploration session.
 An example of this is available in [TestReinforceStdin.v](pytact/tests/TestReinforceStdin.v).
 To do this, you need to have a python client running.
 An example is available in the `pytact-prover` executable.
 To see how it works, run